Hacker0x01/docs.hackerone.com/docs/programs/welcome-to-hackerone-docs.md

 <button type="button" onclick="location.href='/programs/overview.html'"><h3>Choosing the Right Product</h3>Choose which product best fits your needs.
 </button><button type="button" onclick="location.href='/programs/program-start-up-guide.html'"><h3>Starting a Program</h3>Learn how to start-up your program.
-</button><button type="button" onclick="location.href='/programs/start-h1-bounty.html'"><h3>Configure your Bounty Program Settings</h3>Configure your settings so that your program can be up and running.
+</button><button type="button" onclick="location.href='/programs/start-h1-bounty.html'"><h3>Configure your Program Settings</h3>Configure your settings so that your bounty program can be up and running.
 </button>

 >See something that can be improved on the docs site?
 [Make a suggestion](/programs/edit-the-doc-site.html)!